cangeorgecode/Django_Boilerplate_Free/README.md

 &nbsp;

-### Subscription-based boilerplate for recurring revenue
+### Subscription-based boilerplate + Live Demo of the free boilerplate

-Subscription-based boilerplate ($99, one time purchase) available here → (Link to be added)
+Build a saas with recurring revenue using the premium boilerplate ($99, launch discount) available here → [Built with this free boilerplate](https://vibecodesaas.com)

-**I want to be honest with your expectation if you do decide to buy the premium version:**
+**I want to be honest with your expectation before purchase:**

-1. **Please try the free version before you make a purchase**
+1. **Please try the free version first**
-2. I have just become a dad and life is hectic.
-I have limited time to support, but I will support whenever I can
+2. Support will be limited, because I just become a father :D I will help out whenever I can.
-3. Docker is new to me, I have tested it thoroughly, but no guarantee it works on your end.
-I am confident in other parts of the code
+3. I have tested thoroughly but no guarantee it will work for you.
+Try the free version first.
 4. I am self-taught and I vibe coded half the project.
 Be prepared to get the worst of both worlds.
 I think I did ok in terms of security
 5. It's been tested in WSL2 and Ubuntu 24